Suspect in Fayetteville stabbing death held on $750,000 bond

-FAYETTEVILLE -- Marcus Joiner, arrested in connection with the April 16 stabbing death of his wife, is being held in the Washington County Detention Center on $750,000 bond and has a court appearance set for May 22.
+FAYETTEVILLE -- A man arrested in the April 16 stabbing death of his wife was being held Tuesday in the Washington County jail in lieu of $750,000 bond and had a court appearance set for May 22.

 Amy Joiner, 39, was stabbed to death while she was speaking to 911 dispatchers.